 Not all of Rome’s treasures are hidden behind closed doors and turnstiles.
-The city’s streets are studded with architectural gems, many of which don’t require standing in long queues for the ticket booth.
+The city’s streets are studded with architectural gems, most of which don’t require standing in long queues for the ticket booth.

 Tip: Make sure to pack a good pair of walking shoes for your trip to Rome as the city’s cobbled streets are a bit nasty on the feet.

 1. Hang out in Piazza Navona